PsychoRover/parking-lot/test/README.md

 # Unittest

-This folder containing a unittests files and exmples
+This folder containing a unittests file and image examples for negative and positive expected results.

 ## Installation